 re:future Lab is located in the Spreehalle, an ensemble of buildings literally on the Spree river—South East of Berlin.
 In this area renowned artists, as well as creative and cultural workers redefine the sense of being, becoming and belonging together.
 Exhibitions, galleries and concerts attract a wide diverse audience and fill the historic industrial area with new life.

-The Spreehalle is part of a building complex that was built in 1910 as AEG's transformer factory by star architects such as Peter Behrens.
-It was renovated and modernized by the award-winning London-based architectural bureau FeildenCleggBradleyStudios in collaboration with the musician and photographer Bryan Adams.
-For its successful combination of history and modernity, the Spreehalle 2018 received the Otto Borst Prize for Urban Renewal and was nominated for the BDA Architecture Audience Award.
+Spreehalle is part of a building complex that was built in 1910 as AEG's transformer factory by star architects such as Peter Behrens.
+It was renovated and modernized by award-winning London-based architectural bureau FeildenCleggBradleyStudios in collaboration with musician photographer Bryan Adams.
+For its successful combination of history and modernity, Spreehalle received in 2018 the Otto Borst Prize for Urban Renewal and was nominated for the BDA Architecture Audience Award.
 Since then, the project has been featured in numerous international publications, including Wallpaper* magazine.

-In 2020, Madeleine Schwinge purchased a 160 square meter concrete shell there and commissioned the Danish architect Sigurd Larsen with the interior design.
-The design concept was jointly planned with Sigurd Larsen and Madeleine Schwinge to merge her artist studio and the newly founded re:future Lab under one roof.
-It now forms a perfect unit for studio, research, office, exhibition, workshop and event zones and convincingly reflects the forward-thinking approach of the both operational areas.
+In 2020, Madeleine Schwinge acquired a 160 square meter concrete shell, commissioning Danish architect Sigurd Larsen for the interior design.
+The design concept was jointly planned with Sigurd Larsen and Madeleine Schwinge to merge her art studio and the newly founded re:future Lab under one roof.
+It now forms a perfect unit for studio, research, office, exhibitions, workshops and all sorts of unconventional events, convincingly reflecting the forward-thinking approach of the both operational areas.

-We host events and rent out our space for photo and film productions, readings, product presentations, meetings and other fancy things - on condition that they reflect our ethos, or are inspired by people we work with and the stories we tell.
+We host events and rent out our space for photo shoots and film productions, talks and screenings, pitches, lectures and other unconventional activities, as long as they reflect our philosophy or are inspired by the community we interact with and the stories we tell.

-We love to hear from you and be your host.
+We already love the idea of hearing from you and being your host.